pexi-labs/pexiblock-sample/README.md

 # PEXIBLOCK React Integration Sample

-A modern React.js sample application that integrates with the PEXIBLOCK payment API through a secure backend server.
+A modern React.js sample application that integrates directly with the PEXIBLOCK payment API.

 ## Overview

 This is a production-ready React sample that demonstrates:
-- Secure PEXIBLOCK API integration via Django backend
+- Direct PEXIBLOCK API integration
-- Protected API credentials (server-side only)
 - Professional, responsive UI with Tailwind principles
 - Real-time payment form with validation
 - Iframe-based payment checkout